RitaFattoum99/Dart/README.md

     a = 10;
 }
 ```

-## Conclusion
-Now, we learned how to declare and initialize variables, inference and explicit declaration.

 # Dart Comments
 We will learn three different types of comments supported by Dart programming language.